A jet formation model for astrophysical objects: Application to different astronomical objects

 Notably, jet formation is far more common in YSOs: virtually all low- and high-mass stars produce accretion-powered, collimated outflows during their formation \citep{Frank2014}.
 In contrast, only about $10\%$ of AGNs are classified as jet-producing, or radio-loud \citep{Kellermann1989, Xu1999}.
 This disparity can be understood in terms of disk temperature.
 In YSOs, the accretion disks are very cool, and because radiative energy loss scales as $T^4$, most of the energy generated in the disk remains trapped, likely sustaining turbulence.
 This may naturally lead to thicker disks and more frequent jet production in the YSO context.

 X-ray binaries represent a class of systems that frequently exhibit accretion disks and associated jets.
-In a comprehensive review of X-ray observations of accretion disks, \citet{Inoue2022} proposed a direct correspondence between the primary spectral states of X-ray binaries---namely the high/soft state, the low/hard state, and the very high state---and distinct accretion disk configurations: the standard thin disk, the advection-dominated accretion flow, and the slim disk, respectively.
-Notably, jets are observed exclusively during the low/hard state and are absent in the high/soft state, suggesting that jet formation is closely tied to the presence of a thick (ADAF-type) accretion flow---a condition consistent with the proposed models of jet launching in this paper.
+In a comprehensive review of X-ray observations of accretion disks, \citet{Inoue2022} proposed a direct correspondence between the primary spectral states of X-ray binaries---namely the high-soft state, the low-hard state, and the very high state---and distinct accretion disk configurations: the standard thin disk, the advection-dominated accretion flow, and the slim disk, respectively.
+Notably, jets are observed exclusively during the low-hard state and are absent in the high-soft state, suggesting that jet formation is closely tied to the presence of a thick (ADAF-type) accretion flow---a condition consistent with the proposed models of jet launching in this paper.

+In a subsequent paper \citep{Xu2026}, we proposed that the ADAF disk is variable and that a complete cycle of ADAF contraction, transition to a thin disk, and subsequent re-expansion corresponds to the rapid rise, peak, and decay phases observed in the X-ray outbursts of black hole XRBs.
+With the introduction of the parameter $\eta$, it is clear that the size of the ADAF disk is governed by this parameter.
+During the decay period of the X-ray outburst, $\eta$ increases, and the size of the ADAF grows accordingly.
+The XRB then enters the low-hard state.
+When $\eta > 0.5$, the jet may form\dels{forms}, consistent with observations \citep{Inoue2022,belloni2010}.
+The jet is absent in the high-soft state because the ADAF disk is small and $\eta < 0.5$.

-The disk configurations associated with different X-ray states \citep{Inoue2022,Fender2004} bear strong resemblance to those described in \citeauthor{Yuan2014}'s \citeyearpar{Yuan2014} review of active galactic nuclei, where analogous accretion disk modes correspond to various classes of AGNs.
-This parallelism points to a common underlying physical framework linking X-ray binaries and AGNs, despite their differences in scale and environment.
+The disk configurations in black hole XRBs associated with different X-ray states \citep{Inoue2022,Fender2004} bear strong resemblance to those described in \citeauthor{Yuan2014}'s \citeyearpar{Yuan2014} review of active galactic nuclei, where analogous accretion disk modes correspond to various classes of AGNs.
+This parallelism points to a common underlying physical framework , i.e., the black hole and the thick disk, linking X-ray binaries and AGNs, despite their differences in scale and environment.